oyeyipo/dotfiles/README.md

 ## Packages Installation Process (Neovim)

-Every lsp, formatter, or linters are installed through `mason-tool-installer` located in `nvim-lspconfig.lua` file instead of manually using `:Mason` installer.
+Every lsp, formatter, debuggers, or linters are installed through `mason-tool-installer` located in `nvim-lspconfig.lua` file instead of manually using `:Mason` installer.
 `:Mason` is mostly used for used to view packages already installed and maybe update packages if updates are available.

 After adding lsp, formatter, dap, or linter to mason-tool-installer `ensure_installed` list (lsp is added to the `servers` list).
-Restart neovim and run the command `MasonToolInstall`.
+Restart neovim and run the command, `MasonToolsInstall`.
 Optionally confirm package installation using `:Mason` command.

 You will add the installed installed package to the following files depending on